 As we have noted previously, the lack of DPD personnel properly indicating the date and time that holds/warrants are identified/cleared and generating the required auditable forms for violations continues to be problematic for the Department.
 If command personnel would verify the existence of holds from the Detainee Information Sheet prior to signing off on the Warrant Tracking auditable form, the problem of non-compliance would be resolved, and it would ensure that subordinate supervisors are completing the forms accurately.
 The issue of failure to complete required auditable forms for holds not being cleared within 48 hours has been a topic of discussion at Command Accountability Meetings on several occasions.
-The mechanism put forward during those exchanges between commanders has rectified the existing problems for this quarter.
+The mechanism put forward during those exchanges between commanders has not rectified the existing problems for this quarter.

-DPD's compliance rate for this requirement is 95%, an increase from the 89% registered during the previous reporting period.
+DPD's compliance rate for this requirement is 94%, a decrease from the 95% registered during the previous reporting period.
+DPD must exceed the 94% compliance rate to remain in compliance for the next quarter.